Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 Great for: cardio and mental shift

-Sports such as football, tennis, and basketball all have similar pros and cons; they’re great cardio workouts and very engaging mentally, but they don’t do anything specific for your running game and can both hinder recovery and increase the likelihood of an injury.
+Football, tennis, and basketball have similar pros and cons.
+They’re great cardio workouts and very mentally engaging, but they don’t do anything specific for your running game and can both hinder recovery and increase the likelihood of an injury.

 The amount of weekly cross-training sessions for runners varies depending on the runner and their goals and other pursuits